Porky's Garden

 Porky's Garden is a 1937 Warner Bros.
 Looney Tunes animated cartoon directed by Tex Avery.
-The short was released on September 11, 1937, and stars Porky Pig.* This cartoon's theme is a Looney Tunes theme from 1937, known as Porky Signature theme, but not "The Merry-Go-Round Broke Down", which would be first used as the opening theme in "Rover's Rival".
+The short was released on September 11, 1937, and stars Porky Pig.
+This cartoon's theme is a Looney Tunes theme from 1937, known as "Porky's Signature", but not "The Merry-Go-Round Broke Down", which would be first used as the opening theme in Rover's Rival.
 However, a few bars of "The Merry-Go-Round Broke Down" are played when the Podunk fair is introduced.
-This predates the use of "The Merry-Go-Round Broke Down" as the Looney Tunes theme, and is one of the earliest uses (if not the first) of this song in the Warner Brother's cartoons, the last cartoon that Elmer Wait animated; he died about two months prior to the release.
-The film entered the Public Domain in 1965.
+This predates the use of "The Merry-Go-Round Broke Down" as the Looney Tunes theme, and is one of the earliest uses of this song in the Warner Bros.'s cartoons, the last cartoon that Elmer Wait animated; he died about two months prior to the release.
+The film entered the Public Domain in 1965 as Seven Arts Productions didn't renew it on time.